-(a) Snapshots showing an instantaneous smoke plume at different times, also showing a concentration c profile for the darkshaded plume. (b) Average over many plumes, with the average concentration $c{avg}$ profile shown at right.
+(a) Snapshots showing an instantaneous smoke plume at different times, also showing a concentration c profile for the one plume shaded dark brown. (b) Average over many plumes, with the average concentration $c{avg}$ profile shown at right.

+19.3.3.
 Pasquill-Gifford (PG) Turbulence Types